eevidal/edx-platform/docs/en_us/course_authors/source/accounts.rst

   .. image:: Images/dashboard-password-reset.png
    :alt: Image with the Reset Password link highlighted

-2. A dialog box opens confirming that an email has been sent to your address.
+2. A dialog box opens confirming that a message has been sent to your email address.

   .. image:: Images/password-email-dialog.png
    :alt: Image with the Reset Password link highlighted